Register a death

-Important: By law a death registration should be carried out by the 5th day after the death occurred.
+Important: A death registration should be carried out by the 5th day after the death occurred.
 Please make every effort to register in the five days, but don't worry if there is an unavoidable delay in doing so.

 All registration offices in Norfolk have an appointment system.
 Allow about 30 minutes for your appointment.

 If the Coroner is conducting an investigation into the circumstances of the death he or she will issue paperwork in place of the doctor’s medical certificate.
-In these cases, before you can make an appointment to register the death, we need to check the paperwork has been received therefore you are unable to book an appointment online, so please call 0344 800 8020 and choose option 3 for Registration.
+In these cases, before you can make an appointment to register the death, we need to check the paperwork has been received.
+In this case you will be unable to book an appointment online so please call 0344 800 8020 and choose option 3 for Registration.

 Outside Norfolk you will need to check with the office concerned.

-You will need to take the medical certificate which is issued by the doctor.
+You will need to take the medical certificate of cause of death, which is issued by the doctor.
 Until you have this document (or the Coroner has issued paperwork instead) you should not book an appointment to register.

-You will be asked the date and place of birth of the deceased so it may be useful if you take their birth certificate with you if this is available.
+You will be asked the date and place of birth of the deceased so it may be useful to take their birth certificate with you if this is available.